CosmWasm/optimizer/README.md

   --mount type=volume,source="$(basename "$(pwd)")_cache",target=/code/target \
   --mount type=volume,source=registry_cache,target=/usr/local/cargo/registry \
   cosmwasm/rust-optimizer:0.10.0

+ls -l ./artifacts/*.wasm
+cat ./artifacts/contracts.txt
 ```

+Demo this with `cosmwasm-examples` (going into eg. `erc20` subdir before running),
+with `cosmwasm-plus`, or with a sample app from `cosmwasm-template`.

 Note that we use one registry cache (to avoid excessive downloads), but the target cache is a different volume per
 contract that we compile.
 This means no interference between contracts, but very fast recompile times when making